 A snapshot of the retail market

-Like their retail brethren, the apparel retailers are in this pinch because they lack differentiation.
-And their outdated business models.
+Like their retail brethren, apparel retailers are in this pinch because they lack differentiation.
+And outdated business models.

 A detailed strategic chart of the retail market

 Are the shoppers different?
 The shoppers at Bergdorf Goodman would rarely go into Walmart, and vice versa.
 In this paradigm, and because of their polar positions, luxury retailers and discount stores already come with a built-in audience.